Another search planned Tuesday for missing Welch girls

 Stansill said his office has received information from several sources, including Pennington’s family members, and former tenants of adjoining properties of the “possibility of a cellar type structure” on or near the property at 629 S. Ottawa, Pennington’s former residence, and the adjoining property located at 627 S. Ottawa.

-In 2000, Pennington’s then 10-year-old stepdaughter was told not to go near the cellar and the only time she was caught playing near the cellar — Pennington spanked her, Stansill said.
+In 2000, Pennington’s then 10-year-old stepdaughter was told not to go near the cellar.
+The only time she was caught playing near the cellar, Pennington spanked her, Stansill said.

 Stansill requested their names not be published over concerns of compromising the search.